 LABELING: Each unit or box shall bear a permanent label with the manufacturer's name or logo, city, state and following statement: "Miami-Dade County Product Control Approved", unless otherwise noted herein.
 RENEWAL of this NOA shall be considered after a renewal application has been filed and there has been no change in the applicable building code negatively affecting the performance of this product.

-TERMINATION of this NOA will occur after the expiration date or if there has been a revision or change in the materials use and/or manufacture of the resulting the performance.

-materials, use, and/or manufacture of the product or process.
+TERMINATION of this NOA will occur after the expiration date or if there has been a revision or change in the materials, use, and/or manufacture of the product or process.
 Misuse of this NOA as an endorsement of any product, for sales, advertising or any other purposes shall automatically terminate this NOA.
 Failure to comply with any section of this NOA shall be cause for termination and removal of NOA.